choupit0/FortiRule/README.md

 a2enmod ssl
 a2ensite default-ssl
 ```
-For the exercise, we will use our own certificate (use your own issuing CA for added security and to avoid alerts):
+For the exercise, we will use our own certificate without password (use your own issuing CA for added security and to avoid alerts):
 ```
 cd /var/www/html/fortirule
 mkdir -p ssl ssl/{cert,private}